-- Indirect costs (facilities & administration) are costs that the institution incurs in conducting externally sponsored projects, but which cannot be directly attributed to a particular project.
-Basically they pay for the infrastructure the University must have in place to manage external funds.
-Examples of indirect costs are the University space used by project personnel, utilities costs, the costs to maintain the functions of the research office, purchasing, accounts payable.
+- Indirect costs (facilities & administration) are costs that the institution recovers in conducting externally sponsored projects, that cannot be directly attributed to a particular project.
+Examples of F&A are the University space used by project personnel, utilities, the costs to maintain the functions of the research office, purchasing, accounts payable.
 These costs are not easily apportioned to specific projects, so the University negotiates rates with the government.
 These rates are based on actual expenses for a given base year, and are revised every three years.
 Indirect costs are real costs; the funds recovered from grants are not profit but reimbursement of actual costs.

 - There are separate F&A rates for different types of activities (research, instruction, other) and for on-campus and off-campus activities.
 Items that are normally treated as indirect costs, such as secretarial time, general office supplies, basic telephone, cannot be charged to grants as direct costs unless they are justified within the parameters of the project and are approved by the funding agency.

 - For example, if your project involves doing a telephone survey with 12 operators calling people over a short period of time, it would be justified to ask the sponsor to pay basic telephone charges because they wouldn’t expect the University to have 12 extra phone lines available.

 - However, an individual investigator could not ask for a basic phone line because it is assumed the university provides each faculty member with a phone, so that charge is part of the basic infrastructure of the university, therefore an indirect cost.